starkfell/100DaysOfIaC/articles/day.33.yaml.pipelines.in.azdo.when.why.md

 Based on my experience, I have discovered the following differences between YAML pipelines and classic pipelines:

-1. YAML piplines also don't seperate CI (Build) and CD (Release) piplines.
+1. YAML pipelines also don't separate CI (Build) and CD (Release) pipelines.
 You will create one pipeline for both CI and CD pipelines.
 2. When setting release approvals in a [multi-stage YAML pipeline](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/stages?view=azure-devops&tabs=yaml&WT.mc_id=DOP-MVP-5000997), you must utilize [environments](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/environments?view=azure-devops&WT.mc_id=DOP-MVP-5000997) - since approvals are configured per environment.
 3. Unlike classic pipelines, you cannot create recurring schedules for certain stages in release pipelines.
 Schedules will apply to the entire pipeline instead of a given stage.